How To Take Care Of Your Jewelry

 - Avoid wearing delicate jewelry while cooking or cleaning with chemicals, or gardening, or performing sports activities.
 You don’t need your jewelry care instructions at your gym.

 - Try to keep your jewelry clean by using a professional jewelry cleaning product.
 Keep your jewelry away from harsh chemicals like household cleaning.
 They are most likely to reduce the metal’s luster.

 - Store your jewelry in a clean and dry place, such as a jewelry box.
-Try to wrap each piece in the anti-tarnish paper.
+Try to wrap each piece in anti-tarnish paper.
 That will maintain the shine of your jewelry.
 All the precious pearl pieces should be stored in a cloth-lined jewelry box.

 - Put on your jewelry after you use make-up, hair spray, or perfume.
 Remember that you always put on your jewelry last.
 Even better if you wait for 5′ after you use your favorite perfume.
 Make sure that your hairspray or perfume is completely dry.

 - Clean your jewelry before storing it.
 Sweat will make them look old.
 Before storing your accessories, you wipe off all the sweat.
-In this case, the copper wire wrapped jewelry is the most sensitive, but on the other hand much more easy to clean.
+In this case, the copper wire-wrapped jewelry is the most sensitive, but on the other hand much more easy to clean.

 Following the Jewelry care instructions you make your favourite jewelry last for a lifetime.

-How to clean copper wire jewelry.
+How to clean wire copper jewelry care instructions.

 Clean your copper jewelry with materials you have in the kitchen!
 Here are some natural methods to help you clean your copper wire jewelry.
-Let’s see some of the natural methods clean your copper jewelry.
+Let’s see some of the natural methods to clean your copper jewelry.